Written CairoVolt Warranty Delivery Within Egypt

 • 🔋 25,000mAh = 5 iPhone 17 Pro Max full charges or 1 full + 50% MacBook Pro 16" charge.

-• ⏱️ 100W input self-charging: From 0 to 80% in just 35 minutes with Anker Prime 100W charger.
+• ⏱️ 100W input self-charging: From 0 to 80% in about 1.5 hours (full charge in about 2 hours) with the Anker Prime 100W charger.

 • 📊 Smart digital display: Shows real-time watts per port + temperature + remaining % + estimated time.